Setting up a recruitment agency in Switzerland: Requirements and costs

 What other legal requirements must a recruitment agency comply with?

 Data protection: As a recruitment agency, you process the personal data of applicants and clients.
-You must therefore comply with the provisions of the Swiss Data Protection Act (DPA).
-This includes the careful handling of data, ensuring data security and informing data subjects about the processing of their data.
+You must therefore comply with the provisions of the revised Federal Act on Data Protection (DSG, SR 235.1), which entered into force on 1 September 2023.
+This includes the careful handling of data, ensuring data security and informing data subjects about the processing of their data. swissstaffing, the professional association of the Swiss staffing industry, publishes model employment contracts and compliance guidance to help agencies meet their obligations under the DSG and other applicable legislation.

 Reporting obligations: Depending on the nature of your activity, there may be further reporting obligations, for example to unemployment insurance (ALV) or other authorities.